Materials for HTS (Harmonisation Technologique Système)

 Implementation restrictions

-• you should handle elf binaries in the same ‘size’ as your machine (look into link.h for the macro ElfW)
+- you should handle elf binaries in the same ‘size’ as your machine (look into

 Test restrictions

-• use check and/or make check to test your code (do not forget to check that it is installed)
+make checkto test your code (do not forget to check that it is installed)

 Build restrictions

-• the directory for your sources is readelf
+autotoolsormesonto generate your code - the directory for your sources is

 Hint